The Countryside Code

 Leave gates as you find them

-If you find a gate closed, close it when you pass through to prevent animals straying.
+If you find a gate closed, close it when you pass through to stop animals straying.
 Farmers sometimes leave gates open to allow animals to pass from one field to another to graze or drink.

-Do not interfere with livestock, machinery and crops
+Don't interfere with livestock, machinery and crops

 These are valuable commodities and should be left alone.
 Interference with animals and equipment may endanger you.
 Pay attention to warning signs as these are for your protection.